COSC3020/brute-force-sorting-Will-GreinerUWYO/README.md

 For the basic implementation of Heap's algorithm, [Wikipedia] (https://en.wikipedia.org/wiki/Heap%27s_algorithm) To help me learn how permutation based mathemetical concepts I used [Baeldung] (https://www.baeldung.com/java-array-permutations)
-Extra info on Brute Force Searches [Wikipedia] (https://en.wikipedia.org/wiki/Brute-force_search)
+Extra info on Brute Force Searches [Wikipedia] (https://en.wikipedia.org/wiki/Brute-force_search) Used this slideshow to help visualize Heap's algorithm and learn about how it worked better.
+[Permutation Generation Methods](https://sedgewick.io/wp-content/uploads/2022/03/2002PermGeneration.pdf)

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.